 Sixth-grade teacher Kimberly Chang hits the nail on the head.
 She says, “I think they’re still resocializing.
 The way people interact in an online space is how students now interact in real-life space—no filter.
 And that was already hard for middle schoolers before the pandemic: that act of stopping, taking a moment to form your words and think through the consequences of each choice.”
 (Williams, 2023)

-So, as much as we want to pinpoint this problem on one real-world issue, it’s much more complex than that.
+So, as much as we want to pin this problem down to a single real-world issue, it’s much more complex than that.
 It may seem like our students are apathetic, but if anything, they’re just being realistic.

 We need to find creative ways to give them hope.
 We have to realize that with everything they have experienced in their short lives, “many are starting to question the value of the many subjects that comprise the core curriculum…they are incessantly exposed to multimedia elements such as images, videos, and audio, and they engage in interactive games and apps.